 #1 Pipes – wrap 'em up!

-Protecting your pipes may be the last thing on your mind, but it really is essential to prepare your home to prevent bursts.
+Protecting your pipes may seem like a dull and unnecessary job, but it really is essential to prepare your home to prevent bursts.

 We recommend covering all of your water pipes – including those outside your home – with a foam tube called lagging.
 It's cheap, easy to fit and available from most DIY stores for about £3.
 Just remember to use waterproof lagging for any outdoor pipes.